Skyla Credit Union vs. PenFed: Which offers better auto loans?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’ve fallen in love with a vehicle, securing vehicle financing is the next step to making it yours.
-But with interest rates averaging almost 7 percent for new vehicles in 2023’s first quarter, according to Experian, it’s wise to look for ways to save.
+If you’ve fallen in love with a vehicle, finding a loan is the next step to making it yours.
+With interest rates averaging around 7 percent for new vehicles in 2023’s third quarter, according to data from Experian, it’s wise to look for ways to save.

-One potential money-saving route is to secure an auto loan through a credit union rather than those offered by the dealership or bank.
-Credit unions often boast lower interest rates and a personalized customer service experience.
-Those financing a new vehicle with a 60-month term secured a rate averaging 0.68 percent lower than banks provided, according to the National Credit Union Administration.
+One potential money-saving route is to secure an auto loan through a credit union.
+Credit unions often boast lower interest rates than banks.
+Credit union loans for new vehicles with 60-month terms offer rates averaging 0.68 percent lower than banks, according to the National Credit Union Administration.

 Skyla vs. PenFed at a glance